Sebastian Shaw (character): Fictional character biography

 Sebastian Shaw was born in Pittsburgh, Pennsylvania.
-His power first manifested shortly after he was accepted to engineering school and his father Jacob Shaw died after he contracted an incurable disease.
-Sebastian Shaw devoted himself to his studies and created Shaw Industries, becoming a millionaire by age 30 and a billionaire by age 40.
+His mutant abilities first manifested shortly after he was accepted to engineering school and his father Jacob Shaw died after he contracted an incurable disease due to genetic manipulation by Mister Sinister.
+Sebastian devoted himself to his studies and created Shaw Industries, becoming a millionaire by age 30 and a billionaire by age 40.

 Joining the Hellfire Club

-Shaw became engaged to a woman named Lourdes Chantel, also a mutant, and was soon initiated into the Hellfire Club thanks to his vast fortune along with Warren Worthington II (father of Warren Worthington III), Howard Stark (father of Tony Stark) and Sir James Braddock (father of Brian and Betsy Braddock), having caught the attention of Ned Buckman, then White King of Hellfire Club's New York branch.
-Shaw became part of the Council of the Chosen, earning the rank of Black Bishop.
-Lourdes did not trust Buckman, and feared that Shaw's ambition and the nature of the Hellfire Club would corrupt him.
+Shaw becomes engaged to Lourdes Chantel, also a mutant.
+He is soon initiated into the Hellfire Club thanks to his vast fortune, having caught the attention of Ned Buckman, then White King of Hellfire Club's New York branch.
+Shaw becomes part of the Council of the Chosen, earning the rank of Black Bishop.
+Chantel does not trust Buckman, and feared that Shaw's ambition and the nature of the Hellfire Club would corrupt him.

 Taking over

-Lourdes is soon seemingly killed by Sentinels in a battle.
-Upon discovering that Ned Buckman, the White King of the Council, is supporting Steven Lang's Project: Armageddon and its Sentinels, he executes a coup, using Emma Frost's telepathy to make Buckman kill all the Council of the Chosen, including his own White Queen, Paris Seville, and then himself.
-Shaw proclaims himself Black King, remakes the Council of the Chosen into his Inner Circle and gathers Emma Frost, Harry Leland and the non-mutant cyborg Donald Pierce as the Lords Cardinal of Hellfire Club.
-At Shaw's side is Tessa, who, unbeknownst to him, is a spy working for Professor X.
+Chantel is seemingly killed by Sentinels in a battle.
+Upon discovering that Ned Buckman is supporting Steven Lang's Project: Armageddon, Shaw executes a coup, using Emma Frost's telepathy to make Buckman kill all the Council of the Chosen and then himself.
+Shaw proclaims himself Black King, remakes the Council of the Chosen into his Inner Circle, and gathers Frost, Harry Leland and Donald Pierce as the Lords Cardinal of Hellfire Club.

-As the leader of the Inner Circle of the Hellfire Club, Shaw starts plans to dominate the world through force, money and power.
+As the leader of the Hellfire Club, Shaw starts plans to dominate the world through force, money and power.
 His connections to top officials of corporations and government, acquired via the club and through his position as CEO of Shaw Industries, make him a powerful enemy.
 Shaw becomes a major supporter and builder of Sentinels.
-This activity brings him into frequent contact with the major players of Project Wideawake, Senator Robert Kelly and Henry Peter Gyrich, to whom he appears to be an anti-mutant bigot.
+This activity brings him into frequent contact with Robert Kelly and Henry Peter Gyrich, to whom he appears to be an anti-mutant bigot.